-- 2. Contact details and data protection officers
+- 2. Contact details and data protection advisors

-- 4. Cookies, tracking and other technologies relating to the use of Our Website
+- 6. Cookies/tracking and other technologies relating to the use of our online services

 Queries relating to data protection or this policy can be directed at any time, electronically or by post, to: